jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-To demonstrate the potential of modern AI in addressing complex challenges and driving innovation, we share some examples of how weve chosen to use LLMs internally to improve security and efficiency.
+To demonstrate the potential of modern AI in addressing complex challenges and driving innovation, we share some examples of how we’ve chosen to use LLMs internally to improve security and efficiency.
 Empower Users, Customers, and Developers